indigotree/www-bagnallcentre-com/content/whatson/dementia-is-it-possible-to-prevent-its-outset.md

 ---
-title: "Family Health and Wellbeing Talk"
+title: "Dementia - is it possible to prevent its outset?"
-date: 2018-04-16T10:00:00Z
+starts_at: 2018-04-16T10:00:00Z
-description: "This talk is an opportunity to find out more about dementia, its causes and more."
+draft: false
+description: "The Bagnall Centre Family Health & Wellbeing Talk at 10am-12pm on Monday 16th April will explore what dementia is, its causes and more."
 ---

 <span style="color: red; font-weight: bold">ADD IMAGE HERE</span>

-Dementia - is it possible to prevent its outset?
+This talk will look at:

 - What is dementia?
 - The diagnosis and stages of dementia;